OperationSpark/high-school-prep/getting-started.md

 # Getting Started

-First, we're going to create some required Internet accounts at Google and GitHub.
-Second, we'll cover a basic understanding of the Internet.
-Finally, we'll dig into an intro to HTML and CSS.
+First, we're going to review typing requirements and skills for the course.
+Second, we are going to cover some advice for creating usernames and passwords.
+Last, we will create some required Internet accounts for Google and GitHub.

-We'll be using Khan Academy, which hosts a set of awesome videos and exercises on programming topics.

 ##Take Notes